 Heat exhaustion is more common in dogs than expected with hundreds of cases of heat-related illnesses happening every year, some of them being fatal.
-A recent report listed 395 instances of heat stroke and exhaustion, 14% of those cases resulting in death.
+A recent report listed395 instances of heat stroke and exhaustion in a single year from UK veterinary practices, with 14% of those cases resulting in death.

 To comprehend the seriousness of keeping your dog cool on hot days, we’ve compiled some additional alarming facts about heat exhaustion in dogs.